Services at the Abbey Church

 - Eucharist at 10.30 a.m. for those of age 70 or over and those who are clinically vulnerable.

 If you wish to attend any of these services, please contact the church by emailing firstname.lastname@example.org with your name, contact number and the service that you wish to attend.
 Please read our guidance notes before attending.
+Please note that, from 2nd August, face coverings must be worn.

 - Private prayer.